Carl Jung: Archetype

 The archetype is a concept "borrowed" from anthropology to denote a process of nature.
 Jung's definitions of archetypes varied over time and have been the subject of debate regarding their usefulness.
-Archetypal images, also referred to as motifs in mythology, (Note: Also see other general concepts of 'motif' covering visual arts, narrative, et cetera.) are universal symbols that can mediate opposites in the psyche, are often found in religious art, mythology and fairy tales across cultures.
+Archetypal images, also referred to as motifs in mythology, (Note: Also see other general concepts of 'motif' covering visual arts, narrative, et cetera.) are universal symbols that can mediate opposites in the psyche.
+They often found in religious art, mythology and fairy tales across cultures.
 Jung saw archetypes as pre-configurations in nature that give rise to repeating, understandable, describable experiences.
+They are the functional units of the collective unconscious.

+The concept resembled Plato's 'ideas'.
+Later contributions came from Adolf Bastian and Hermann Usener, among others.In the first half of the twentieth century, it proved impossible to objectively isolate and categorise the notion of an archetype within a materialist frame.
+According to Jung, there are "as many archetypes as there are typical situations in life", and he asserted that they have a dynamic mutual influence on one another.
+Their alleged presence could be extracted from thousand-year-old narratives, from comparative religion, and from mythology.Jung elaborated on many archetypes in "The Archetypes and the Collective Unconscious" and in "Aion: Researches into the Phenomenology of the Self".
+Examples of archetypes might be the shadow, the hero, the self, anima, animus, mother, father, child, and trickster.

-In addition, the concept considers the passage of time and patterns resulting from transformation.
-Archetypes are said to exist independently of any current event or its effect.
+The concept of archetypes also considers the passage of time and patterns resulting from transformation.Archetypes are said to exist independently of any current event or its effect.
 They are said to exert influence both across all domains of experience and throughout the stages of each individual's unique development.
 Being in part based on heritable physiology, they are thought to have "existed" since humans became a differentiated species.
-They have been deduced through the development of storytelling over tens of thousands of years, indicating repeating patterns of individual and group experience, behaviors, and effects across the planet, apparently displaying common themes.
+They have been deduced through the development of storytelling over tens of thousands of years, indicating repeating patterns of individual and group experience, behaviours, and effects across the planet, apparently displaying common themes.
+Jung argued that the different stages of life (childhood, adolescence, adulthood etc.) are mediated through different archetypes.

-The concept did not originate with Jung but with Plato, who first conceived of primordial patterns.
-Later contributions came from Adolf Bastian and Hermann Usener, among others.
-In the first half of the twentieth century, it proved impossible to objectively isolate and categorize the notion of an archetype within a materialist frame.
-According to Jung, there are "as many archetypes as there are typical situations in life", and he asserted that they have a dynamic mutual influence on one another.
-Their alleged presence could be extracted from thousand-year-old narratives, from comparative religion, and from mythology.
-Jung elaborated on many archetypes in "The Archetypes and the Collective Unconscious" and in "Aion: Researches into the Phenomenology of the Self".
-Examples of archetypes might be the shadow, the hero, the self, anima, animus, mother, father, child, and trickster.